RyanFitzgerald/SEGCapstone/README.md

 # SEGCapstone

 This repo contains the code for the 2017 SEG4910 / SEG4911 project by Ryan Fitzgerald, Cody McCoshen, and David Ganim.
-It was built with Foundation, React, Node, Express, and PostgreSQL.
+It was built with React, Node, Express, and MongoDB.

 ## Setup Instructions

 In order to setup, clone or fork the repo and run `npm install` to install all the required dependencies.
-Next, setup your database and change the credentials in `config.js` to your database.
-Finally, run `npm start` to initial the node server and `npm run dev` to watch for changes and re-bundle with webpack.
+You will need to then create a `variables.env` file with the required credentials.
+Finally, run `npm start` to initial the node (backend) app and `npm start:client` to start the client (React) app.

 ## Additional Content